 He who regards himself in this light will be afraid of himself, and observing himself sustained in the body given him by nature between those two abysses of the Infinite and Nothing, will tremble at the sight of these marvels; and I think that, as his curiosity changes into admiration, he will be more disposed to contemplate them in silence than to examine them with presumption.

-There are other important precursors.
-In The Concept of Dread, Soren Kierkegaard (1844) claims that nothingness wells up into our awareness through moods and emotions.
+In The Concept of Dread, Søren Kierkegaard (1844) claims that nothingness wells up into our awareness through moods and emotions.
 Emotions are intentional states; they are directed toward something.
 If angered, I am angry at something.
 If amused, there is something I find amusing.
 Free floating anxiety is often cited as a counterexample.
 But Kierkegaard says that in this case the emotion is directed at nothingness.

 According to Heidegger, we have several motives to shy away from the significance of our emotional encounters with nothingness.
 They are premonitions of the nothingness of death.
 They echo the groundlessness of human existence.

-Some have hoped that our recognition of our rootlessness would rescue meaningfulness from the chaos of nothing.
+Some have hoped that our recognition of our rootlessness would rescue meaning from the chaos of nothing.
 But Heidegger denies us such solace.

 Heidegger does think freedom is rooted in nothingness.
 He also says we derive our concept of logical negation from this experience of nothing.
 This suggests a privileged perspective for human beings.
 We differ from animals with respect to nothing.